victorliu/PrimView/README.md

 PrimView file format
 --------------------
 A valid PrimView file must begin with the first `PVF(v)` where v currently must be 1.
+After this, the file can be any valid Lua script.

 ### Version 1 aliases